|On this page…|

 When you use Stateflow debugging tools to debug truth tables, you must perform these tasks:

 Specify a Breakpoint for the Call to a Truth Table.
 Before you debug the truth table during simulation, you must set a breakpoint for the truth table.
-This breakpoint pauses execution during simulation so that you can debug each execution step of a truth table using the Stateflow Debugger.
+This breakpoint pauses execution during simulation so that you can debug each execution step of a truth table.

 A breakpoint occurs when the chart calls this truth table function during simulation.

 Note: You can also set breakpoints using the Truth Table properties dialog box.
 However, using the right-click context menu is faster.
 For more information, see Set Breakpoints to Debug Charts.